 This Christmas put a new twist on an old tradition with a hanging Ball® mason jar Christmas tree.
-Whether you live in a dorm, apartment, or any size home this mason jar Christmas decor will fit into any space.
-Make this natural Christmas tree with the whole family.
+Whether you live in a dorm, apartment, or any size home this mason jar Christmas decoration will fit into any space.
+Make this natural Christmas tree and ornaments with the whole family.

 This post is sponsored by Newell Brands, makers of Ball® Jar Fresh Preserving Projects: however, all thoughts and opinions are my own.